yunseok19/comp423-course-notes/docs/tutorials/go-setup.md

 ## **Part 1.
 Project Setup: Creating the Repository**
 ### Step 1.
 Create a Local Directory and Initialize Git
 (A) Open your terminal or command prompt.
+!!! note

-(B) Create a new directory for your project.
+    Ensure you're in the correct directory before running the commands (B) Create a new directory for your project.
 (Note: Of course, if you'd like to organize this tutorial somewhere else on your machine, go ahead and change into that parent directory first.
 By default this will be in your user's home directory.):
 ```
 mkdir go-dev-container